 Your employees expect to get paid on time.
 But when a pandemic, natural disaster, or even late-paying customers disrupt your cash flow, raising money to cover employee wages can be challenging.
-A payroll loan gives you the capital you need to pay your employees when cash is tight.
+Payroll financing gives you the capital you need to pay your employees when cash is tight.

-Read on to know more about how payroll loans work.
+Read on to learn more about how payroll loans work.

 What is a Payroll Loan?